Abzazuet/Prerequisites-ATA/Phase-5/Week2/Notes.md

 - Makes problem more efficient
 - Easier to analyze

+## Categories

+- Selection -> SortTimings.java
+- Bubble
+- Merge

 ## Selection Sort

 - Find the smallest item of the array, add it to another array and delete from the current array.
+- Selects the smallest and adds it to the end of the output

 ## Sort in place